-Many people fail to distinguish the achievements of Lady Judith Montefiore from those of her husband Sir Moses Montefiore (1784–1885), who was probably one of the most important Jews of the nineteenth century.
+Many people fail to distinguish the achievements of Lady Judith Montefiore from those of her husband Sir Moses Montefiore (1784–1885), who was one of the most important Jews of the nineteenth century.
 Nonetheless, the life of this “First Lady of Anglo Jewry” is of significance both to Anglo-Jewish history and to the history of Jewish women.
-While embodying all the Victorian virtues of high moral purpose, sense of duty, charity and public–mindedness, she was a fierce loyalist to her faith and her people, devoted to Jewish causes and the welfare of Jews the world over.
+While embodying all the Victorian virtues of high moral purpose, sense of duty, charity, and public–mindedness, she was a fierce loyalist to her faith and her people, devoted to Jewish causes and the welfare of Jews the world over.

-She was born in 1784 to a prominent religiously observant Ashkenazi family.
-Her father, Levi A. Barnet Cohen (1740–1808), a wealthy Dutch businessman, had settled in London in the 1770s.
-She was given a strong education in languages, including French, German, Italian and Hebrew (later she learned Arabic) as well as an intensive background in literature, music and art.
+Montefiore was born on February 20, 1784 to a prominent, religiously observant Jews of European origin and their descendants, including most of North and South American Jewry.Ashkenazi family.
+Her father, Levi A. Barent Cohen (1740–1808), a wealthy Dutch businessman, had settled in London in the 1770s.
+She was given a strong education in languages, for which she had a great flair, including French, German, Italian, and Hebrew (later she learned Arabic, too), as well as an intensive background in literature, music, and art.

-After considerable success on the London Stock Exchange and other business ventures, Montefiore was able to retire and devote himself to Jewish communal affairs.
+After considerable success on the London Stock Exchange and other business ventures, Moses Montefiore was able to retire and devote himself to Jewish communal affairs.
 Judith became a full partner in all his communal affairs and public activities.
 She was a very active philanthropist, extremely involved as a patron of a host of charities and social work endeavors.
-She was a patron of the Jewish Ladies’ Loan and Visiting Society, an officer of the Jews’ Orphan Asylum and worked towards the education of young girls at the Jews’ Hospital.
+She was a patron of the Jewish Ladies’ Loan and Visiting Society, an officer of the Jews’ Orphan Asylum, and worked towards the education of young girls at the Jews’ Hospital.

-The second section relating to Egypt and Palestine (pp. 128–234) have been reproduced by Yad Yitzhak Ben Zvi, Jerusalem: 1975.
+Montefiore, Judith.
+Private Journal of a Visit to Egypt and Palestine (written in 1827–1828 and printed for private circulation in 1836).
+The second section relating to Egypt and Palestine (pp. 128–234) has been reproduced by Yad Yitzhak Ben Zvi, Jerusalem: 1975.